Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 A funeral bond is a capital-guaranteed investment product.
 You invest a lump sum, it earns interest, and the full balance is paid to a nominated funeral director on your death.

-What it costs: You invest whatever lump sum you choose, up to the ATO assessment threshold of $15,500 (this threshold is indexed annually).
+What it costs: You invest whatever lump sum you choose, up to the Centrelink and DVA allowable limit, which is indexed each 1 July ($15,750 for 2025-26).
 There is no ongoing premium.
 The bond earns interest at a rate set by the bond provider.

-The Centrelink advantage: Funeral bonds up to the $15,500 ATO threshold are exempt from the Centrelink and DVA pension asset test.
+The Centrelink advantage: Funeral bonds up to the allowable limit are exempt from the Centrelink and DVA pension asset test.
+See Services Australia - funeral bonds and prepaid funerals for the current limit and how the exemption is assessed.
 This is the primary reason pensioners use them.
-You can set aside $15,500 for your funeral without it reducing your pension entitlement.
+You can set aside up to the limit for your funeral without it reducing your pension entitlement.

 The advantages:

 Capital-guaranteed (you cannot lose your principal).
-Exempt from the pension asset test up to the threshold.
+Exempt from the pension asset test up to the allowable limit.
 Not tied to a specific provider (some bonds let you nominate any funeral director at the time of need, though arrangements vary).
 Grows with interest over time.

 The risks:

 Interest rates on funeral bonds are typically modest.
 Your bond may not keep pace with funeral price inflation if you hold it for decades.
 The bond is also not free of administration fees from the bond provider.
-If you exceed the $15,500 threshold, the excess is assessed as an asset for pension purposes.
+If the amount you invest exceeds the allowable limit, the whole bond is assessed as an asset for pension purposes, not just the excess.

 Who it suits: Pensioners who want to protect their pension entitlement while setting aside funeral funds.
 Anyone who wants a capital-guaranteed product without committing to a specific provider or service type today.